THE BROTHERS STEVE / NYCC / THOUGHTS ON “CONVERSATION PIECE” / NOT THE 30TH ANNIVERSARY OF “SOUND + VISION”

-Of interest to Bowiephiles: Back in 1989, when I first started working with David, before the release of Sound + Vision, we had invested a lot of money (for us) in his catalog.
-If it hadn’t worked out - if he wasn't self-aware enough to know he needed to take steps to reinvigorate his art - we would’ve gone out of business.
+Here’s my first graphic novel; one that may be of interest to Bowiephiles: Back in 1989, when I first started working with David, before the release of Sound + Vision, Ryko had invested a lot of money (for us) in his catalog.
+If it hadn’t worked out - say he hadn’t been self-aware enough to know he needed to take steps to reinvigorate his art - we would’ve gone out of business.
 For a second I pondered that possibility and the germ of Gunning For Hits was born, and it burned inside me for decades.

 30 years later, the loss of many of my heroes in 2016 finally motivated me to bring it to life as a comic book, which I’ve been very fortunate to have published by Image (Walking Dead and Saga, to name a few).
 They connected me with the amazing artist Moritat, who brought aboard the incredible Casey Silver to color and letter.
 Now all six issues are collected in a graphic novel so you can read it in one sitting.